Mattifrak/CASE_Praxisprojekt_-HS21-/README.md

 # Project context

-This work has been conducted in a student project at the Bern University of Applied Sciences (BUAS) in the bachelor study program "Link: [Business Information Technology] (https://www.bfh.ch/en/studies/bachelor/business-information-technology/)" (supervisor Eduard Klein).
+This work has been conducted in a student project at the Bern University of Applied Sciences (BUAS) in the bachelor study program "Link: [Business Information Technology](https://www.bfh.ch/en/studies/bachelor/business-information-technology/)" (supervisor Eduard Klein).